selsamman/proxily-doc/docs/API/async.md

 * **debounce** - Wait x milliseconds before running ignoring any others scheduled in that interval **scheduleTask** just uses redux-saga functions to schedule a task

-Scheduling tasks uses redux-sagas under the covers.
+Scheduling tasks uses Redux-saga under the covers.
 It consists of:
 * Calling runSaga on a dispatching saga, provided by Proxily for your task
 * The dispatching saga then yields on the take helper passing it your generator task.
 * The dispatching sage then yields waiting to be cancelled.